Miranda v. Arizona (1966): Supreme Court Case That Created the Miranda Warning

 Technological Challenges: The digital age has introduced new complexities to the Miranda framework, such as the interrogation of suspects via electronic communication and the use of surveillance technology.
 Courts have had to navigate questions around how Miranda applies to modern forms of custody and interrogation.

-Global Influence: The principles established by Miranda have also influenced legal systems beyond the United States.
+The principles established by Miranda have also influenced legal systems beyond the United States.
 Many countries have adopted similar practices to ensure that suspects are aware of their rights, emphasizing the global importance of fair treatment during interrogations.

 Conclusion